syed-zubair/Smart-water-planting-system/README.md

 # Smart-water-planting-system is a IOT based project built with the help of soil moisture sesnor and ESP8266 Nodemcu.
-This proejct is purely based on the soil moisture values that are taken by the soil moisture sensor.
+This project is purely based on the soil moisture values that are taken by the soil moisture sensor.